 ***Please note, I am not a veterinarian, just a very passionate dog owner!
 The information in this blog post documents our own personal experiences, research, and the recipes that we feed our dogs under our veterinarian’s careful supervision.
 Please, consult with your vet and use your own personal judgment when considering transitioning to a 100% human grade food diet for your pup.
-This post was updated with video August 16, 2020 an updated with additional recipe links 9/14/2020, updated 1/7/2021 with metric measurements.***
+This post was updated with video August 16, 2020, updated with additional recipe links 9/14/2020, updated 1/7/2021 with metric measurements.***

 At the end of 2019, during our yearly vet check, we received the devastating news that our 11 year old dog’s blood work showed that he was in stage 4 kidney failure!

 Honestly, I was a basket case, how on earth did we miss this?
 He seemed like he was just dealing with some symptoms of getting older – frequent urination, sometimes excessive water drinking.
 It definitely didn’t feel like life threatening symptoms.
 As much as the diagnosis was a shock, the price tag of the prescription diet he would need to eat for the remainder of his life was pretty horrifying too!